openstack-archive/syntribos/README.rst

     $ syntribos download --templates

-All these commands will only work if a configuration file is specified.
+All these commands except init will only work if a configuration file is specified.
 If a configuration file is present in the default path ( ``~/.syntribos/syntribos.conf`` ), then you do not need to explicitly specify a config file and